azdavis/c0ls/docs/architecture.md

 A language server, which communicates via LSP over stdout, feeds the parsed queries to an `analysis::Db`, and replies with its responses.

-### `crates/cli`

-A command-line program which allows creating an `analysis::Db` on a set of files provided as arguments.
-Reports diagnostics to stdout.
-Can also be used to print out the parse trees of the files, or format them with the experimental formatter.

 ### `crates/fmt`

 An experimental C0 code formatter.
 Throws away all comments, so currently nigh